eric-culhane/eric-culhane.github.io/_portfolio/5virtual-materiality.markdown

 <br>
 “Virtual Materiality” is a three-part series of GIF and video art exhibited as a part of the Connections Virtual Art Space in May 2020.
 I consider the relationship between digital presence and its connection to the material world at three levels: individual, society, and the state, exploring themes of climate disaster, resource privatization, and posthumanism.

-<a href="https://www.connectionsartspace.com/virtual-materiality">The exhibition can be found here.
-EDIT: The exhibition has been closed.
-Find the series below:</a>
+<a href="https://www.connectionsartspace.com/virtual-materiality">The exhibition can be found here.</a> EDIT: The exhibition has been closed.
+Find the series below:

 <p align="center"><img src="\assets\img\megan-river-gif---nuclear-anxiety.gif" alt="Nuclear Anxiety" width="250" height="auto"></p>